stevekrouse/rose/README.md

 ## To dos

 - transformations
-  - remove empty line virtualPath (just have add line below, add line above)
-    - or: add first-line block so you can add things at the top of file and block statement
-  - add another line
-    - functioncall
-    - assignment
-    - variableDeclaration
-    - functionDeclaration
-    - return statment
-    - if statment / else statement
+  - delete line / expression
-  - ability to change boolean literal to true or false
+  - ability to change boolean literal to true or false -> dblclick or in option thing
+    - change to identifier
+  - get thing's member
   - call as a function
-  - rename variable
+  - rename variable just here / refactor everywhere
-  - array expression
+  - create empty array expression / wrap in array expression
   - change AssignmentExpression to set, increase, descease, multiple, divide
   - change BinaryExpression to -, +, /, % and others...
   - call parameters / array expression
     - swap ordering
-    - when adding element (and to left/right), give option to select number, text, null, undefined, object, array, function
+    - when adding element (and to left/right), give option to select? number, text, null, undefined, object, array, function

 - arrow key navigation
   - right and tab - next sibling to right
   - left and shift-tab - next sibling to left